blawson69/PurseStrings/README.md

 !ps --dist 146sp, 398gp
 ```

 The leftover coinage that remains when it cannot be evenly divided can either be dropped (so the players can decide amongst themselves who should receive the remainder) or given to a random Party Member.
-To configure this there is a `--drop` command ([above](#--drop)) which toggles this behavior on or off.
-When leftover coins are dropped, the dialog will give a "Give leftovers" link to conveniently call the `--add` command for the remaining coins.
+See the [drop](#--drop) command above.
+When leftover coins are dropped, this command will provide a GM-only "Give leftovers" link to conveniently call the `--add` command for the remaining coins.
 Select the recipient of the leftover coins and click the link.

 ---
 ### --add